Republican-Led Redistricting Advances in Tennessee and Florida Amid Party Infighting

 Key Facts

-- House Republicans have faced difficulties passing major measures, including funding for homeland security and the farm bill.
+- House Republicans are also facing internal divisions as they attempt to pass major measures, including funding for homeland security and a farm bill.

 What Happened